 Do you want to learn & share Abbotsford’s history?

 At Trethewey House Heritage Site, volunteers are the backbone of what we do.
 As a small local non-profit, we rely heavily on the support of the community to help with programming, special events, and museum operations.
-Learn more about getting started on our Volunteers Page.
+Learn more about getting started on our Volunteers application.

 Join the Heritage Abbotsford Society and become an active force in the preservation and perpetuation of Abbotsford’s history, heritage, and culture.
 Your membership and financial support is crucial to the activities of the Society and goes directly to educating and connecting individuals with the history of the City.